aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/postscript-gradient-addition/_index.md

 ## Introduction

-If you're looking to **how to create radial gradient** effects in your Java PostScript documents, Aspose.Page for Java is the perfect tool.
+If you're looking to **create radial gradient** effects in your Java PostScript documents, Aspose.Page for Java is the perfect tool.
 This tutorial series walks you through adding diagonal, horizontal, radial, and vertical gradients, giving you the confidence to produce visually striking documents that capture attention.
 We'll start with a quick‑answer snapshot, then dive into each gradient type with clear, actionable steps.

 ## Quick Answers
 - **What is a radial gradient?** A smooth color transition that radiates outward from a central point.
 - **Why use Aspose.Page for gradients?** It abstracts low‑level PostScript commands, letting you focus on design.
 - **Do I need a license?** A free trial works for development; a commercial license is required for production.
 - **Which Java version is supported?** Java 8+ (compatible with newer releases).
 - **How long does implementation take?** Typically under 15 minutes per gradient type.

 ## What is a Radial Gradient in PostScript?
 A radial gradient blends colors from a focal point outward in a circular fashion.
 In PostScript, this is achieved by defining a shading dictionary that describes the start and end colors, the radius, and the center point.
 Aspose.Page simplifies this by exposing a fluent API that generates the necessary PostScript code behind the scenes.